Published On: Mar 15 2013 01:31:10 PM EDTUpdated On: Mar 20 2015 02:00:00 AM EDT

 1931: Actor Hal Linden, best known as the titular character of the television sitcom "Barney Miller," is born in New York City.
 Linden, who began his career as a big band musician and singer in the 1950s, also found success on Broadway, appearing in the musical "Bells Are Ringing" and winning a Best Actor Tony Award in 1971 for his portrayal of Mayer Rothschild in the musical "The Rothschilds."

-1928: Actor Fred Rogers, better known simply as Mister Rogers from his long-running show "Mister Rogers' Neighborhood," is born in Latrobe, Pa.
+1928: Actor Fred Rogers, better known simply as Mister Rogers from his long-running show "Mister Rogers' Neighborhood," is born in Latrobe, Pennsylvania.
 He died of stomach cancer at age 74 on Feb.
 27, 2003.

-1922: Comedian, actor and director Carl Reiner is born in The Bronx, N.Y.
+1922: Comedian, actor and director Carl Reiner is born in The Bronx, New York.
 Reiner got his start on Broadway and formed a comedy duo with Mel Brooks.
 He developed the sitcom that would become "The Dick Van Dyke Show," writing many episodes and appearing occasionally as temperamental talk show host Alan Brady.
 He acted in movies such as "The Russians Are Coming, The Russians Are Coming," "Where's Poppa?," "Oh, God!" and "The Jerk," the last three which he also directed.
 He's also directed movies like "The Man with Two Brains," "All of Me," "Summer Rental," "Summer School" and "Bert Rigby, You're a Fool."
-He's seen here (right) with his son, fellow actor and director Rob Reiner.
+He's seen here (left) with his son, fellow actor and director Rob Reiner.

 1922: The USS Langley is commissioned as the first United States Navy aircraft carrier.
 The ship was converted from the collier USS Jupiter and also was the Navy's first electrically propelled ship.